ftorresd/HZToUpsilonPhotonStatisticsAndLimits/ftest/README.md

 ```

+### Macro MultiPDF to include Bernstein pdf in workspace
+cd /

 ### Instruction to use combine packaged to make Bias Studies
  The combine version is 74X, rather than 81X which I see you are using, but the commands are very similar.
 If you want to run the code as is, you would also need to include this small modification I made in this private link on git
 ```